Certainty Blog

 What Are Supply Chain Management Tools?

-Put simply?
-There’s no single form factor or function for supply chain management software — any solution that helps your organization better manage supplies and suppliers falls into this category and can help play a role in improving overall supply chain reliability
+There is no single form factor for supply chain management software.
+In other words, any solution that helps your organization better manage suppliers, reduce compliance risk, and improve visibility falls into this category.

 What Are Some Common Types of Supply Chain Management Tools?